dataform-co/dataform/docs/_guides/materializations.md

 A materialization defines a table, or view that will be created in your data warehouse.

-To define a new materialization, create a `.sql` file in the `models` directory.
+To define a new materialization, create a `.sql` file in the `definitions` directory.
 The name of the file will be the name of the table created in your data warehouse.

-For example, the file `models/example.sql` with the contents:
+For example, the file `definitions/example.sql` with the contents:

 ```js
 select 1 as test